regenerativeag/tools/gatekeeper-bot/README.md

 ### Instructions

 1. Create and name your bot
    - Create and register your own bot in the discord developer portal.
+   - Enable the `Server Members Intent` and `Message Content Intent` for your bot (in the discord developer portal).
    - Directions are bountiful on the internet.
 Please feel free to ask if you need help.
 We can link to some instructions or add our own.
    - When you create your bot, you can name it whatever you want.
 We called ours "Gatekeeper Bot".
 2. Add your new bot to your server